Sound Magazine

 Sound Magazine was the only Partridge Family album to crack the UK Top 20.
 It peaked at no. 14 in April 1972, coinciding with the chart climb of David Cassidy's smash double A-sided UK solo debut hit "Could It Be Forever"/"Cherish" (UK no. 2).
-The album dropped out of the UK Top 40 in the same late May 1972 week in which both the afore-mentioned single and its parent album Cherish peaked at no. 2 in their respective charts.
+The album dropped out of the UK Top 40 in the same late May 1972 week in which both that single and its parent album Cherish peaked at no. 2 in their respective charts.

 On Billboards Top LP's chart, Sound Magazine overlapped with the 6 November 1971 – 22 January 1972 Hot 100 chart run of Cassidy's US debut solo hit "Cherish" (US no. 9).
 The album remained in the Top 30 throughout the single's chart run, then slipped following the single's disappearance from the Hot 100.